In compliance with EU personal data protection laws, we are committed to protecting your personal data.

 Mitigate risk impacts |

-Corporate Governance | Sustainability | Operational risks such as increased minimum wages, rising labor insurance rates, higher electricity costs, and inflation are leading to inevitable production cost increases, which will affect our costs and profits. |
+| Corporate Governance | Sustainability | The increase in minimum wages, rising labor insurance rates, continuous electricity price hikes, and overall inflation make an uptrend in production costs inevitable, which will consequently impact our costs and profitability. |

 Mitigate risk impacts |

-Due to labor shortages, inflation, and geopolitical conflicts, there has been a series of impacts such as rising global supply chain costs, increased labor wages, higher insurance rates, and elevated production costs.
-To ensure long-term competitiveness and stakeholders' interests, the company is taking the following controllable measures: 1.
-Continuously investing in advanced technology and new product development to enhance product advantages, improve manufacturing costs, and adjust product mix and profit structure.
-This aims to prevent cost increases of existing products from affecting overall sales and eroding profits.
-2. Promoting the application of digitalization and automation, utilizing artificial intelligence and digital technology to boost per capita productivity and reduce inefficiencies and waste, thereby mitigating the impact of external cost increases.
-3. Considering the expansion of production lines in countries or regions with lower production costs to diversify geopolitical supply chain risks and reduce overall production costs. |
+In response to a series of impacts including labor shortages, inflation, rising wages, increased insurance rates, and elevated production costs, the company has implemented the following controllable measures to ensure long-term competitiveness and the interests of our stakeholders.
+1. Continuously invest in advanced technologies and new product development to enhance product advantages, optimize manufacturing costs, and adjust our product portfolio and profit structure.
+This strategy aims to prevent rising costs of existing products from negatively impacting overall sales and eroding profitability.
+2. Sustainably drive the application of digitalization and automation, utilizing Artificial Intelligence (AI) and digital technology to elevate productivity per person, minimize inefficiency and waste, and thus mitigate the impact of external cost increases. |

 Mitigate risk impacts |